Motor racing-F1 stewards to assess Mercedes review request on Thursday

 The stewards said in a statement on Wednesday that the hearing would determine whether the right of review existed in this case.

-The Mercedes team manager and up to three witnesses were required to attend a video conference at 1700 local time (1400GMT) ahead of this weekend's Qatar Grand Prix.
+The Mercedes team manager and up to three witnesses were required to attend the video conference at 1700 local time (1400GMT) ahead of this weekend's Qatar Grand Prix.

+Damon Hill, the 1996 world champion, told Sky Sports television that Verstappen had used "every bit of road he possibly could" to keep Hamilton behind.

+"At the time I thought that was a penalty but I think the other way of looking at it is that you let things run their course.

 (Reporting by Alan Baldwin in London, editing by Toby Davis)